rguiscard/fossil-notebook-demo/README.md

 #### Extension / Plug-in ####

 If you want to add more web app, a work is in progress that any html file ended with `.app.html` will be open straight instead of displayed as text file.
 In such case, you can have your own web app opened easier from the main web app.
 But again, this web app is quite opinioned.
 You probably should consider to fork it.

+### Development ###

+Please note that you can use /doc/**ckout** instead of /doc/**trunk** during development.
+It will serves files in local copy instead of repository.
+Therefore, you do not need to keep committing changes into repositories.
+It is mentioned in [Project Documentation](https://www.fossil-scm.org/home/doc/trunk/www/embeddeddoc.wiki) of Fossil SCM.